AugustusKling/RudimentaryPhpTest/README.md

 After the test runs complete a simple summary table is printed to the console which lists the tests and their assertions.

 ### Requirements
-So far, this framework was developed and tested on PHP 5.3 running on Linux.
+So far, this framework was developed and tested on PHP 5.2 and PHP 5.3 running on Linux.
 It should run on any PHP 5 in theory, though.

 There are no other dependencies.